lucaderosso/AV0/README.md

 # AV0

 AV0 is an exploration on live human-computer collaboration in the field of audio visual, dedicated to anyone believing in computers as partners in the creative flow.

+If you want to learn more about the concept behind AV0 you can do so [on my website](http://www.lucaderosso.com).

-##### About the project
+##### About the develomplent

 The project was started in September 2016 with the initial desire to make a piece to tour to venues.
-During its development however, I realized I was introducing my own perspective on performing audio visuals, and building something that was getting closer to an expandable framework rather than a set piece.
+During its development however, I realized the project was introducing a new perspective on performing audio visuals, and that the device I was building could become an expandable framework on top of which one would build their own set.
-If you want to learn more about the concept behind AV0 you can do so on my website here.
+My plan is to keep refining it, and my dream is to do this with anyone else wants to help.

 ##### About this documentation